imixs-cloud

 Quick Start Guide

 The architecture of a Imixs-Cloud consists of one Kubernetes master node and one or many Kubernetes worker nodes.
 This basic architecture can be extended in any dimension.
+You will find a detailed installation guide in the setup section.

 1. Install Kubernetes

-First clone this git repository on your master node.
+All configuration files and scripts are provided in this git repository.
+To start, first clone this git repository on your master node.
 Therefore, you may need to install git:

 $ sudo apt install -y git